 MLIS students in good standing are encouraged to apply.
 Applicants with an interest in academic librarianship and those with an assistantship on campus will be given special consideration.
-Applicants are encouraged to contact Rachel Gammons or Lindsay Inge with any questions regarding the Fellowship.
+Applicants are encouraged to contact Rachel Gammons, Lindsay Inge, or Suzy Wilson with any questions regarding the Fellowship.

 Fellows agree to abide by the Teaching & Learning Instructor Policies.